AreaLayer/FireBolt/README.md

 # FireBolt-2

 App wallet for Android with Nostr, Bitcoin and Lightning Network

+# Feature

+- Lightning Network

+- Nostr

+- Bitcoin

+- No shitcoins or stablecoins

+# Product

+In developemtn and soon in Beta phase